top of page

 A Treasury of ‘A'ishah

 “Simply beautiful.
 It’s a treasure to return to again and again.”
-Goodreads Review

 Aisha bint Abu Bakr (RA) has been an inspiration and paragon for Muslims since the first generation of Believers emerged.
 Hailed as a guiding light, a fount of wisdom and a purveyor of the Prophetic mission, Aisha’s words have illuminated Islamic thought in all its branches.